Azure/ResourceModules/docs/wiki/The CI environment - Pipeline usage.md

 ## Add a new dependency

-Depending on what you want to test in your module pipeline, you may want to include additional resources to your dependency pipeline.
+Depending on what you want to test in your module pipeline, you may want to include additional resources to your dependencies pipeline.
 If so, make sure to include an additional parameter file for each service you require under `utilities/pipelines/dependencies`.
 Once done, you need to add the deployment to the pipeline itself making sure to deploy the new resources in the correct order.
 The implementation depends on the [DevOps platform](#devops-tool-specific-guidance) you're using.

 ---